Ronnie and Donna Barrett knew they were attending a retirement ceremony on the MTSU campus Friday, Feb. 24.

 Miller is a former chair of the MTSU Department of Military Science.
 This fall, he completed his final military obligation as a history department faculty member at the U.S. Military Academy, his alma mater, in West Point, New York.

-His wife, Dr. Hilary Miller, a longtime MTSU employee and former manager for recruitment and resources for the university’s College of Liberal Arts, is director of the Daniels Center.
+His wife, Hilary Miller, is a longtime MTSU employee and former manager for recruitment and resources for the university’s College of Liberal Arts.

 — Randy Weiler (Randy.Weiler@mtsu.edu)